InPersonAnalysis/customer_review_capston/README.md

 # Customer Review Analysis

-This repository contains all files, and ipython notebooks, used in the NLP Project.
+This repository contains all files, and ipython notebooks, used in this project.
 A full outline of all the files with descriptions can be found below.

-To view the slide deck, ["click here."](https://docs.google.com/presentation/d/1I_QQLWC0TRMOb0x_x64Gjn7MMuG_94kd-X5K00pr4kY/edit?usp=sharing)
+To view the slide deck, ["click here."]()

 ___